arnox747/DrivenByMoss/README.md

 # DrivenByMoss - Fork with MCU support for remapping CLICK, SOLO and DEVICE EQ / INST buttons

-I submitted a PR to Moss, but he doesn't own an xTouch Mini, and has a policy of not supporting what he doesn't own.
+I submitted a PR to Moss, but he doesn't own an X-Touch Mini, and has a policy of not supporting what he doesn't own.
 Fair enough!

 ### There are two things that this repo offers:
- 1. Ability to remap MCU controller CLICK, SOLO and DEVICE EQ / INST buttons to OPTION, SHIFT, and DEVICE Previous / Next page.
+ 1. The ability to remap MCU controller CLICK, SOLO and DEVICE EQ / INST buttons to OPTION, SHIFT, and DEVICE Previous / Next page (controller restart in Bitwig required - toggle the 'Power' button on the controller pane)
  2. A better-looking (to me) OSC app for Bitwig Mixer and Device.

 ## OSC Mixer and Device